avhora1/Earthquake-Monitoring-CW/README.md

 </VirtualHost>
 The directory here needs to point to wherever you have the website files saved.

+Step 3:
-Now load up 'view-localhost' on your browser and you should see the website appear.
+Load up 'view-localhost' on your browser and you should see the website appear.

 If you ever change the location of the website, just change this directory and it should work.
 All the 'href' instances in the website all just look in this directory, there is no longer relative file paths.